-UW-Marathon County welcomes adult students.
-At UW-Marathon County, we've helped lots of adults achieve their goals and dreams.
+University of Wisconsin-Stevens Point at Wausau welcomes adult students.
+At the University of Wisconsin-Stevens Point at Wausau, we've helped lots of adults achieve their goals and dreams.
 Whether you seek a new or enhanced career, want to take a course for intellectual enrichment or something in-between, you can do it and we can help.

 Advisors are available to help students learn about, degree options, majors, academic requirements, and the process of transferring.
 Help is also available in assessing career goals, planning a return to school, adjusting to academic life, or other areas of concern relevant to beginning or returning to college.

 Working on campus is an excellent option for earning money in a flexible job that can provide job experience in a field of interest.
 See the Student Employment page for more information.